How to use a Chemex Coffee Pot

 Since the Press Pot does not actually contact a heat source, it is a good idea to preheat the plunger and pot with hot water prior to brewing the your coffee.
-For each cup, measure two level tablespoons of course ground into the the french press.
+For each cup, measure two level tablespoons of course ground coffee into the the French Press.

 Note: Ideally, your coffee should be ground on number 10, which is right next to the most coarse grind you can get at your local roaster.
 Any finer than medium tends to over extract and cause difficulties with pressing the plunger down.
 Lastly, too finely ground coffee will also end up in your cup…not good to the last drop!